nodejs/node/doc/api/test.md

   - v18.15.0
 -->

-Shorthand for marking a suite as `only`, same as [`describe([name], { only: true }[, fn])`][describe options].
+Shorthand for marking a suite as `only`.
+This is the same as [`describe([name], { only: true }[, fn])`][describe options].

 ## `it([name][, options][, fn])`